tendermint/spec/spec/abci/apps.md

 not yet been committed.
 It should be initialized to the latest committed state at the end of every `Commit`.

-The CheckTxState may be updated concurrently with the DeliverTxState, as messages may be sent concurrently on the Consensus and Mempool connections.
+The `CheckTxState` may be updated concurrently with the `DeliverTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.
 However, before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can